Ampersand character not correctly encoded

 register-dataset.cgi has no testing, and may also be the source of this bug.

-#2 Updated by Matt Jones almost 11 years ago
+#2 Updated by Matt Jones over 11 years ago

 Register-dataset.cgi may not have any testing itself, but it is based on Metacat.pm which does have a test suite in the module definition library.
 So, I think that extending the tests in Metacat.pm should help in covering multiple scripts like register-dataset.cgi that might make use of it for inserting and updating data to metacat.